How to start and run a business – build a business machine

 If you can answer those three questions, and understand what your answers mean for you, then you have begun to shape a vision for yourself.
 We even have a prosperity plan template to help you.

 That vision is useful, but it’s not enough by itself.
-Plenty of entrepreneurs can imagine the impact, freedom, and wealth they’d like to gain from their business.
+Plenty of MSP owners can imagine the impact, freedom, and wealth they’d like to gain from their business.
 Most of them don’t succeed.

 Because they get caught in the world of hustling.
 Because they haven’t created a machine.